 Grants and scholarships--a type of financial aid you do not have to repay--are available through either the Sturm College of Law or organizations outside of DU.
-Unfortunately, the U.S. Department of Education does not currently offer federal grants or scholarships for graduate students.
+Unfortunately, the U.S. Department of Education does not currently offer federal grants or scholarships for law students.

 Your eligibility for institutional scholarships is determined by the Sturm College of Law instead of our office.
 New, first-year students are automatically considered for merit scholarships through the admissions process.
 If you are a new student with a demonstrated history of excellence in academics and public service, you should also apply for the Chancellor's Scholarship program.
 Continuing students can apply for named scholarships.
 For further information regarding law scholarships, contact the Sturm College of Law at

 303-871-6557 or FinancialManagement@law.du.edu.

 Scholarship opportunities are available through various entities not affiliated with DU, and can come from a variety of sources, including community organizations and women's, ethnic or religious organizations.
 Some opportunities are not broadly advertised, so be sure to check with organizations near you to see if scholarship funding is available!

 Throughout the year, we receive information about many private scholarship and grant opportunities and post them on our scholarship search page .
 Be sure to follow up with the organization for details about deadlines and eligibility criteria.